 Terrier comes from the French word for earth: terre.
 Some people say that Terrier comes from terror, but of course this is a joke.
 They just want to state that these dogs have a very lively character in a fun way.

 Health and Care

-While Smooth Fox Terriers hair shed more than Wires, the Smooth Fox Terriers' coat is easier to care for.
+While Smooth Fox Terriers shed more than Wires, the Smooth Fox Terriers' coat is easier to care for.
 The dogs have a white coat with black and/or brown fur markings.

 The British naturalist Charles Darwin had a Fox Terrier.